 This limited warranty is made only to the original owner of this Kona bicycle purchased from an authorized Kona dealer, and it shall remain in force only as long as the original owner retains ownership of the Kona bicycle.
 This limited warranty is not transferable.
-In order to obtain service under this Limited Warranty, the original owner must deliver the fully assembled and complete Kona bicycle to an authorized Kona dealer, together with the document identifying the Kona warranty card, or proof of online registration at http://www.konaworld.com and the bill of sale or other dated proof of purchase document identifying the Kona bicycle by frame number.
+In order to obtain service under this Limited Warranty, the original owner must deliver the fully assembled and complete Kona bicycle to an authorized Kona dealer, together with the document identifying the Kona warranty card, or proof of online registration at https://konaworld.com and the bill of sale or other dated proof of purchase document identifying the Kona bicycle by frame number.
 This Limited Warranty does not apply to normal wear and tear, nor to defects, malfunctions or failures that result from the abuse, neglect, improper maintenance, alteration, modification, accident, or misuse (including without limitation bicycle racing, bicycle motocross, stunt bicycling, naked bicycle riding, commercial use or rental use) of the Kona bicycle.
+Damage caused by transporting bicycle, especially across the tailgate of a pickup truck - even when a pad is used - voids warranty.

-THIS LIMITED WARRANTY IS THE ONLY EXPRESS OR LIMITED WARRANTY APPLICABLE TO KONA BICYCLES.
-ANY IMPLIED WARRANTIES, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, SHALL BE LIMITED IN SCOPE AND DURATION IN ACCORDANCE WITH THIS LIMITED WARRANTY.
-KONA SHALL NOT BE RESPONSIBLE FOR ANY DIRECT, INCIDENTAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES SUFFERED BY ANY PARTY.
-THE FOREGOING STATEMENTS OF WARRANTY ARE EXCLUSIVE AND IN LIEU OF ALL OTHER REMEDIES.
+THIS LIMITED WARRANTY IS THE ONLY EXPRESS OR LIMITED WARRANTY APPLI-CABLE TO KONA BICYCLES.
+ANY IMPLIED WARRANTIES, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, SHALL BE LIM-ITED IN SCOPE AND DURATION IN ACCORDANCE WITH THIS LIMITED WARRANTY.
+KONA SHALL NOT BE RESPONSIBLE FOR ANY DIRECT, INCIDENTAL, CONSEQUEN-TIAL OR EXEMPLARY DAMAGES SUFFERED BY ANY PARTY.
+THE FOREGOING STATE-MENTS OF WARRANTY ARE EXCLUSIVE AND IN LIEU OF ALL OTHER REMEDIES.

 THIS LIMITED WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS; YOU MAY ALSO HAVE OTHER LEGAL RIGHTS WHICH VARY FROM STATE TO STATE OR PROVINCE TO PROVINCE.
-SOME STATES OR PROVINCES DO NOT ALLOW LIMITATIONS OR EXCLUSION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES; SO, THE ABOVE LIMITATIONS AND EXCLUSIONS SET FORTH IN THIS LIMITED WARRANTY MAY NOT APPLY TO YOU.
+SOME STATES OR PROVINCES DO NOT ALLOW LIMITATIONS OR EXCLU-SION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES; SO, THE ABOVE LIMITATIONS AND EXCLUSIONS SET FORTH IN THIS LIMITED WARRANTY MAY NOT APPLY TO YOU.